-The current landscape of fertility treatment is evolving all the time, which translates into what can be a dizzying array of reproductive options – from gamete donation, to different types of genetic testing, to various treatment protocols, and more.
-As a clinical psychologist and specialist in reproductive mental health, I often work with individuals and couples who are grappling with these options, including those that are trying to decide whether to use donor eggs to conceive
+The current landscape of fertility treatment is evolving all the time.
+This evolution translates into a dizzying array of reproductive options.
+These options include gamete donation, different types of genetic testing, various treatment protocols, and more.
+As a clinical psychologist and specialist in reproductive mental health, I often work with individuals and couples grappling with these choices.
+This includes those who are trying to decide whether to use donor eggs to conceive.

-On the one hand, donor eggs can significantly increase the chances of successfully conceiving, which can bring hope and relief.
-On the other hand, the decision to use donor eggs can also bring grief – grief over the loss of one’s genetic connection to a future child, as well as grief that one’s future family may be different than one had imagined it would be.
+On one hand, donor eggs can significantly increase the chances of successfully conceiving, bringing hope and relief.
+The decision to use donor eggs can also bring feelings of grief.
+This includes grief over the loss of one’s genetic connection to a future child.
+It also provides grief that one’s future family may be different from what one had imagined it would be.

 Common Concerns with Using Donor Eggs